goauthentik/fips/README.md

 ### `python-fips`

-Built on top of `xmlsec1-fips`, with Python 3.12.3 built.
+Built on top of `xmlsec1-fips`, with the latest Python 3.12 and 3.13 version.